 Sign Language Interpreters convey spoken and signed information so that all individuals can communicate fully.
 They sign what hearing individuals say, and 'voice' (e.g. interpret into spoken English) what Deaf/Hard of Hearing individuals sign.
 Speak to the Deaf/Hard of Hearing individual directly and the interpreter will interpret what you say.
-Click this link for more information on working with interpreters in the classroom.
+For more information on working with interpreters in the classroom, you may refer the National Technical Institute for the Deaf website.